DNABoe/ipad-visual-relation/PRD.md

 **Production URL**: https://releye.boestad.com

 This application is designed to be deployed as a static site on GitHub Pages with a custom domain.
 All functionality works when deployed, including:
-- User authentication with secure credential storage via Spark KV API
+- User authentication with secure credential storage via IndexedDB (browser-based storage)
 - Encrypted file management (create, save, load .enc.releye files)
 - Canvas operations (pan, zoom, drag, connect)
 - Multi-user collaboration with invite system